Tirana: Demography

+Religion in Tirana

 In Albania, a secular state with no state religion, the freedom of belief, conscience and religion is explicitly guaranteed in the constitution of Albania.
 Tirana is religiously diverse and has many places of worship catering to its religious population whom are adherents of Islam, Christianity and Judaism but also of Atheism and Agnosticism.
 They all maintain their Albanian headquarters spread across the territory of Tirana.
 Nevertheless, the Bektashi Order leadership established their world centre also in the city.

 In the 2011 census, 55.7% of the population of the municipality of Tirana was counted as Muslim, 3.4% as Bektashis and 11.8% as Christian including 5.4% as Roman Catholic and 6.4% as Eastern Orthodox.
 The remaining 29.1% of the population reported having no religion or did not provide an adequate answer.
-The census of 2011 did not included specific municipality level data for other religious groups.
+The 2023 census did not publish municipality level religious statistics for Tirana.
+County level results for Tirana County, where the municipality accounts for the clear majority of residents (598,176 out of 758,513, 78.86%), reported the following composition: 48.67% Islam (Sunni or non denominational), 4.94% Bektashi, 5.01% Orthodox, 4.66% Catholic, 0.75% Evangelical or other Christians, 3.65% atheists, 15.54% believers without a religion/denomination, and 16.70% not stated or other.

 The Roman Catholic Church is represented in Tirana by the Archdiocese of Tiranë and Durrës, with the St Paul's Cathedral as the seat of the prelacy.
 The Albanian Orthodox community is served by the Archbishop of Tirana in the Resurrection Cathedral.